vicevirus/Covid-Tracker/README.md

 # covid19trackerflutter

+SORRY
-THIS PROJECT IS MADE ON MY FREE TIME
+THIS PROJECT NO LONGER WORKS
-AS OF NOW THE API IS DEAD AND I HAVE NO TIME FIX IT SORRY
+THE API IS DEAD

 A simple flutter app to view the current status of COVID-19<br/>
 Sorry for having too many bright colours.. it might hurt your eye &#128514;